 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

-For those dads looking to relive their college experience, there are floods of parents that go out during happy hour.
-A fun, true college bar to take them would be Potbelly’s.
+For those dads looking to relive their college experience, there are floods of parents that go out during the happy hour.
 It is extremely relaxed and less clubby.
 There is outside seating and parents can get a glimpse into the college lives of their students.
 My parents love it – as long as we stay outside as it gets pretty stuffy and crowded inside.
-For those students who are 21, I highly recommend just taking Dad to the college town area and bouncing between Madison Social, Township and Coosh’s.
+For those students who are 21, I highly recommend just taking Dad to the college town area and bouncing between Madison Social, Township, and Coosh’s.
 Warning: your parents will never want to leave.

-Or perhaps, check out The Brass Tap, where you’ll find 40 beers on tap and over 300 different bottle beers as well as Karaoke.
-If your parents come early on Thursday, they have that every night from4 9 pm until 1 am, so the party continues.
+Or perhaps, check out The Brass Tap, where you’ll find 40 beers on tap and over 300 different bottled beers as well as Karaoke.
+If your parents come early on Thursday, they have that every night until 1 am, so the party continues.
+Some of our best times have been bringing our parents to happy hour at Pots.
+It is just an old college dive bar, but on Friday at happy hour, the fun still can’t be beat.
 Finally, if they don’t want to go too far, the Level 8 rooftop lounge is located in the Hotel Duval.